Author + information

 Despite advances over the past decade, the incidence of cardiogenic shock secondary to acute myocardial infarction has increased, with an unchanged mortality near 50%.
 Recent trials have not clarified the best strategies in treatment.
 While dedicated cardiac shock centers are being established, there are no standardized agreements on the utilization of mechanical circulatory support and the timeliness of percutaneous coronary intervention strategies.
 In some centers and prospective registries, outcomes after placement of advanced mechanical circulatory support prior to reperfusion therapy with percutaneous coronary intervention have been encouraging with improved survival.
 Here, we suggest systems of care with a treatment pathway for patients with acute myocardial infarction complicated by cardiogenic shock.

-Dr. O'Neill has served as a consultant to Medtronic, Boston Scientific, and Abiomed.
+Dr. Meraj receives research, grants, education, and consulting fees from Abiomed.
+Dr. Basir is the co-principal investigator for the National CSI trial, for which Henry Ford Hospital receives grant funding from Abiomed and Cheisi.
+Dr. O'Neill has served as a consultant to Medtronic, Boston Scientific, and Abiomed; and is the principal investigator for the National CSI trial, for which Henry Ford Hospital receives grant funding from Abiomed and Cheisi.
 All other authors have reported that they have no relationships relevant to the contents of this paper to disclose.

 - Received May 18, 2018.